 Puerto Rico’s future depends on the outcome of the reconstruction process.

 It is a tall order to connect all the dots, but the Center for a New Economy (CNE) plays a unique role in painting a clearer picture of how the pieces intersect and how the actors interact with each other.
 As Puerto Rico’s think tank, CNE is the principal independent subject matter expert on the reconstruction efforts in Puerto Rico.
-With over twenty years of experience analyzing Puerto Rico’s economic issues, a well-respected reputation, strong ties to the community, and in-house qualified planners, CNE is uniquely positioned to objectively assess Puerto Rico’s state of reconstruction.
+With over twenty years of experience analyzing Puerto Rico’s economic issues, a well-respected reputation, strong ties to the community and decision-makers in Washington DC, and in-house qualified planners, engineers and housing experts, CNE is uniquely positioned to objectively assess Puerto Rico’s state of reconstruction and map out a way forward.

 State of Reconstruction Summit